-It’s a fertiliser that comes in meal – or powder – form and is made from animal bones.
+It’s a fertiliser that comes in a meal – or powder – form and is made from animal bones.
 The bones are cleaned and then heated or steamed before being ground into a fine powder.

 It’s most commonly made from beef bones, and typically if you are buying standard bone meal this will be the main component.
-Other types include fish meal.
+Other types include a fish meal.

-Fish, blood and bone meal fertiliser is another common variety of bone meal fertiliser and it made from fish bone and blood rather than beef bones.
+Fish, blood and bone meal fertiliser is another common variety of bone meal fertiliser and it made from fishbone and blood rather than beef bones.

 It can be used across a wide variety of plants and is ideal for fruit and vegetables, flowers, roses, shrubs and trees.

 Bone meal acts as a great fertiliser for a few key reasons.
-The first is that it’s a great source of phosphorus, which is an essential nutrient for plants to help them flower and new plants to produce strong roots, so is a good for rooting vegetables such as onions, garlic, carrot and parsnip.
+The first is that it’s a great source of phosphorus, which is an essential nutrient for plants to help them flower and new plants to produce strong roots, so is good for root vegetables such as onions, garlic, carrot and parsnip.

 It can be added to planting holes for most plants and is really useful when planting bulbs in the autumn as it encourages root growth so leading to better flowering the following spring.

-It’s also contains nitrogen, which encourages plants to grow strong and promotes lush green foliage.
+It also contains nitrogen, which encourages plants to grow strong and promotes lush green foliage.
 Finally, bone meal’s organic matter naturally encourages the improvement of micro-organisms, which can help improve the soil’s fertility and structure.

 It’s easy for plants to absorb and take up, and is slow-release to benefit plants for months at a time.

-Because bone meal is typically made using beef bones, whether or not it's possible to transmit Bovine spongiform encephalopathy (BSE) - also known as Mad Cow Disease - is a common concern, but you needn't worry.
+Because the bone meal is typically made using beef bones, whether or not it's possible to transmit Bovine spongiform encephalopathy (BSE) - also known as Mad Cow Disease - is a common concern, but you needn't worry.